trash4299/Factorial/README.md

 # Factorial

-Quickly determines the factorial of a number.
+Quickly determines the factorial of a number using recursion.